morandi622/The-irrational-side-of-science-an-analysis-of-the-citations-of-scientific-publications/README.md

 Here we present the number of submitted papers in ArXiv vs. their submission time (seconds from cutoff submission time).

 ![Alt text](figs/fig.png)

-Note the spike in the first 10 minutes as some submitters jostle for top-ranked slots in the following dayâ€™s announcements.
+Note the spike in the first 10 minutes as some submitters jostle for top-ranked slots in the following days announcements.
 The daily queue begins with articles deposited after 4:00 pm each afternoon.

 ![Alt text](figs/fig2.png)